arowland900/code_challenges/README.md

 # Code Challenges

-#### Fun JavaScript challenges that I have written for others to play with!
+Fun JavaScript challenges that I have written for others to play with!

+Test out your skills, and check the solutions afterward to compare.